-The results in Table 2 show that in MAFA dataset most of the proposed detectors achieve 80 to 85 $mAP{0.5}$ %.
-However, in WIDER dataset, the performances range from 85 to 99 $mAP{0.5}$ %.
-This is an indication for difficulty of face mask detection problem.
-As FMLD dataset is a combination of both MAFA and WIDER, the performances of models on this dataset are higher than MAFA but lower than WIDER.
-In our proposed dataset, the performances of different models are slightly worse than MAFA dataset, which implies the difficulty of the dataset.
+85 to 99 $mAP{0.5}$ %.
+This is an indication of the difficulty of the face mask detection problem.
+As the FMLD dataset is a combination of both MAFA and WIDER, the performances of models on this dataset are higher than MAFA but lower than WIDER.
+In our proposed dataset, the performances of different models are slightly worse than the MAFA dataset, which implies the difficulty of the dataset.
 Our proposed YOLO-v5 model outperforms other detectors on three out of four datasets.
-Moreover, performance of the YOLO-v5 model is more stable across different datasets than other detectors.
+Moreover, the performance of the YOLO-v5 model is more stable across different datasets than other detectors.